The Ultimate Guide To Flame Retardants In Car Seats

 Flame Retardants Beyond Children’s Car Seats

 It’s essential to recognize that flame retardants are not just limited to car seats.
-They are present in many parts of our vehicles, including the upholstery.
+In fact, they are present in many parts of our vehicles, including the upholstery.
 In addition, they can be found in everyday items such as children’s clothing, mattresses, furniture, and carpets.
 While there is minimal evidence to suggest significant health issues from exposure to these chemicals, the widespread use of flame retardants does raise questions about long-term effects.
 Manufacturers are working to develop safer alternatives and some have already begun offering flame retardant-free (fr-free) options for car seats.

-flame retardant-free Fabric Options
+Flame Retardant-Free Fabric Options

 Car Seat Brands with Flame-Retardant Fabric